Nitish313/watchnationpro/_posts/2018-01-12-Styles-of-writing.md

 Take a course on narrative writing style [here](https://www.domestika.org/en/courses/1020-introduction-to-narrative-writing), If you want to learn narrative style of writing in detail.

+Conclusion:
 Can you notice the difference in styles?
 All you need is a little bit of practice, a little bit of common sense and perseverance to get things right!
+No style is inferior to other and writing is always a fun task to do.
+I really enjoy following Technical writing style and Persuasive writing style because of my passion in learning technology and business.
+Try different types of writing during your free time.
+Share it with your friends and family and let us know in the comments below about the feedback your received.